FAA begins re-certification flights on Boeing 737 MAX

 The plane flew east and landed one hour and 20 minutes later at Moses Lake.
 It is due to return to Boeing Field early in the afternoon.

-Over the next three days, the FAA, together with Boeing, will conduct a series of such test flights to evaluate Boeing’s proposed changes to the automated flight control system on the MAX.
+The test flights over the next three days will evaluate Boeing’s proposed changes to the automated flight control system on the MAX.

 This is the software called the Maneuvering Characteristics Augmentation System (MCAS) that activated erroneously on two flights that crashed, killing 346 people.
 Since the second accident in March 2019, the jet has been grounded worldwide.